czolish/czolish.github.io/_posts/2017-08-14-what-i-have-learned-from-being-a-receptionist.md

 I have worked for a County Office of Education in California for about 2 years now.
 I got this job about a month after I had graduated from college -- all bright-eyed and ready for the working world.
 As you can imagine, things haven't turned out exactly as I had envisioned them.
 Here is a list of a few of the things I have learned during my time as a public servant:

 #### 1. People really love their titles here.
 I have changed forms several times within a year because someone's titled changed from 'whatever' to 'SENIOR whatever'.
+That is a ridiculous amount of paper wasted.

+#### 2. Regardless of someone's status, whether they're a student's parents or a superintendent from a school district, they will talk down to you like you're an idiot because you're at the front desk, and somehow that equates to you being an idiot.
+This is what gets me the most.
+I also have a degree.
+I'm not just another pretty face with no brain.
+This is not my chosen career, either.
+This is a stepping stone onto bigger and better things.
+It also pays the bills (or some of them, at least -- the real estate market around here is a whole other story).